 Skip to main content

-Build a Microsoft Agent Framework agent that can search tweets, look up users, post tweets, and run extractions — all through Xquik’s MCP server.
+Build a Microsoft Agent Framework agent that can search tweets, hand off IDs and cursors, post tweets, replay stored monitor events, and run extraction jobs - all through Xquik’s MCP server.

 Prerequisites